 - Medications that enhance your immune system's ability to fight cancer.
 Biological drugs help your body's immune system fight cancer.
-Rituximab (Rituxan) is approved by the Food and Drug Administration (FDA) for the treatment of B-cell lymphoma.
-Rituximab is a type of monoclonal antibody that attaches to B cells and makes them more visible to the immune system, which can then attack.
+Rituximab (Rituxan) is a type of monoclonal antibody that attaches to B cells and makes them more visible to the immune system, which can then attack.
 Rituximab lowers the number of B cells, including your healthy B cells, but your body produces new healthy B cells to replace these.
 The cancerous B cells are less likely to recur.

 - Medications that deliver radiation directly to cancer cells.
 Radioimmunotherapy drugs are made of monoclonal antibodies that carry radioactive isotopes.
 This allows the antibody to attach to cancer cells and deliver radiation directly to the cells.
-Two radioimmunotherapy drugs — ibritumomab (Zevalin) and tositumomab (Bexxar) — are FDA approved for use in people with lymphoma.
+Two radioimmunotherapy drugs — ibritumomab (Zevalin) and tositumomab (Bexxar) — are used to treat lymphoma.